raysrashmi/ruby-stackoverflow/README.md

 # Ruby::Stackoverflow

-Ruby toolkit to Stackoverflow api
+Ruby toolkit to Stackoverflow API

 ## Install

 Add this line to your application's Gemfile:

     gem 'ruby-stackoverflow'